kakavi/metabase/docs/users-guide/13-sql-parameters.md

 ## Next: automated x-ray explorations

-Learn about how to easily and quickly see automatic explorations of your data with Metabase's powerful [x-ray feature](14-x-rays.md).
+Learn about how to easily and quickly see automatic explorations of your data with Kenga Analytics's powerful [x-ray feature](14-x-rays.md).